athenalauht/Battle-Kingdom/README.md

 **Element 3: Dynamic memory management**\
-•	Use int tel_usage to record the number of usage of the teleporter ( i = i+1, when the teleporter is being steped on).
-Resets when i = 3.\
-•	int pos_p1_e_x  and  int pos_p1_e_y will be used repeatedly to store the position (x,y) of emperor of player 1, same case for the other chess pieces\
+•	int * current_x and  int * current_y will be used repeatedly to store the position (x,y) of the current chess pieces\
 •	int tele_x and int tele_y will be used to store the current position of the teleporter

 **Element 4: File input/output (e.g., for loading/saving game status)**\